hocine23an/ComissionProcessApp/README.md

 In order to implement the application, you can watch the tutorial video under the following link : https://drive.google.com/file/d/1Xr8sEJBZJFXRXw_HuMjsyUCT1ldogjkz/view?usp=sharing  or done the following steps:

- 1- Download then decompress the file and place it in a specific location.
+ 1- Download then decompress the folder "AppProcess" and place it in a specific location.

  2- Open the terminal window.